kyythane/svelte-reactive-dnd/docs/DropGroup.md

 ### - `dragcancelled`

-Called once the item returns to its original position
+Fired once the item returns to its original position

 **Types:**